Did you ever ask yourself, “What are some of the most effective small changes I can make to achieve my goals?”

 #13.
 Surround yourself with positive people: Building relationships with those who uplift and inspire you.

 #14.
 Take care of yourself: Eating healthily, exercising regularly, and getting enough sleep.

 #15.
 Stay organized: Creating systems to help manage tasks and responsibilities more efficiently.

 #16.
 Visualize success: Picturing yourself achieving your goals to boost motivation, energy, and focus.

 #17.
-Celebrate accomplishments: Recognizing achievements no matter how big or small they may be.
+Celebrate accomplishments: Recognize achievements no matter how big or small.

 Develop good habits of mind

 #19.
 Keep an open mind: Accept new ideas and perspectives without prejudice.